How to create a Carrier Management Strategy in 10 steps?

 • Time-bound

-If your objectives and goals contain these elements you can measure success and return on investment (ROI).
+If your objectives and goals contain these elements, you can measure success and return on investment (ROI).

 For example:

-3. 45% of long distance lanes are performed by LHV's in 2022.
+3. 45% of long-distance lanes were performed by LHV in 2022.

 Step 2.
 Learn everything you can about your market, competition, customers and carriers